 Each whole share purchase warrant is exercisable at a price of \$0.83 (US \$0.65) per share for 60 months from the date of issuance.
 The warrants were valued at \$4,848,315 using the Black-Scholes pricing method.
 The warrants are classified as a liability because the exercise price is denominated in US dollars, which is not the functional currency of the Company.
-Costs of \$86,886, related to the issuance of warrants, are recorded in the consolidated statements of loss and comprehensive loss.
+Costs of \$86,886, related to the issuance of warrants, were recorded in the consolidated statements of loss and comprehensive loss.
+Costs of \$197,556, related to the issuance of shares, were deducted from share capital in the consolidated statements of financial position.